|About this Recording

 8.223227 - STRAUSS II, J.: Edition - Vol. 27

 The Johann Strauss Edition

 Johann Strauss II, the most famous and enduringly successful of 19th-century light music composers, was born in Vienna on 25 October 1825.
-Building upon the firm musical foundations laid by his father, Johann Strauss I (1804–1849) and Joseph Lanner (1801–1843), the younger Johann (along with his brothers, Joseph and Eduard) achieved so high a development of the classical Viennese waltz that it became as much a feature of the concert hall as of the ballroom.
+Building upon the firm musical foundations laid by his father, Johann Strauss I (1804–1849) and Joseph Lanner (1801–1843), the younger Johann (along with his brothers, Josef and Eduard) achieved so high a development of the classical Viennese waltz that it became as much a feature of the concert hall as of the ballroom.
 For more than half a century Johann II captivated not only Vienna but also the whole of Europe and America with his abundantly tuneful waltzes, polkas, quadrilles and marches.
-The thrice-married 'Waltz King' later turned his attention to the composition of operetta, and completed 16 stage works besides more than 500 orchestral compositions—including the most famous of all waltzes, The Blue Danube (1867).
-Johann Strauss II died in Vienna on 3 June 1899.
+The appeal of his music bridged all social strata, and his genius was revered by such masters as Verdi, Brahms and Richard Strauss.
+The thrice-married “Waltz King” later turned his attention to the composition of operetta, and completed 16 stage works (among them.
+Die Fledermaus, Eine Nacht in Venedig and Der Zigeunerbaron) besides more than 500 orchestral compositions—including the most famous of all waltzes, The Blue Danube (1867).
+Johann Strauss Il died in Vienna on 3 June 1899.

 In the absence of Strauss’s original, the orchestration for this present recording was made by the late Professor Ludwig Babinski.